liaoyunkun/Jingzhao/README.md

 # JingZhao: An Open-Source Framework for Rapid NIC Prototyping

 JingZhao is an open-sourced framework for NIC prototyping, which could be leveraged to rapidly implement and verify a domain-specific NIC.
-JingZhao is the first open-source RDMA NIC solution completely compatible to the standard OFED communication library.
+JingZhao is developed by Institute of Computing Technology, Chinese Academy of Sciences, and is the first open-source RDMA NIC solution completely compatible to the standard OFED communication library.
 The RNIC was also taped out using TSMC's 28nm process to validate our design.

 For design considerations and principles in detail, see [our paper](https://arxiv.org/pdf/2410.08476).